w3f-grants-archive/materials/tutorials/DemoTutorial.md

 And you will able to open `localhost:3000` in Chrome/Firefox.

 The initial pages are empty, since there is no services avaiable yet.
-Please follow the reset of this tutorial to see the complete steps, or please check this demo video . [video file](https://raw.githubusercontent.com/Apron-Network/materials/main/tutorials/video/apron-demo.mov)
+Please follow the rest of this tutorial to see the complete steps, or please check this demo video . [video file](https://raw.githubusercontent.com/Apron-Network/materials/main/tutorials/video/apron-demo.mov)

 The frontend will be like below: